EnsembleUI/ensemble-react/.changeset/funny-hounds-beam.md

 "@ensembleui/react-starter": patch
 ---

 Added mockResponse support to APIs.
 This allows you to return a mockResponse from the api with a statusCode, reasonPhrase, body, and headers.
-It can be toggled using the ensemble.setUseMockResponse() function.
+It can be accessed and mutated using "app.useMockResponse" in a block of JS code.